 For the past several years I have worked toward writing my memoirs.
 I have shared many of them here.
 Today I would like to share another such memory.
 When I am done I will invite you to a much-needed conversation.

 I was writing of the summer in 1958.
-My family arrived from Baton Rouge at our annual Church of God Camp Meeting in Anderson, Indiana.
+My family arrived from Baton Rouge at our annual Camp Meeting.
 My two brothers and me were playing in an open field across the street from all the church activities.
 Mom sat on a bench and read while we played.
 A short time had passed when we noticed a black boy and his little sister were watching.
 They eased a little closer.
 We needed a fourth player so one of us asked if he would like to play.
 The boy, we’ll call him Ben, hopped up off the ground and joined in.
 We had a great time.
 His sister sat by herself until Mom invited her to sit with her on the bench.

 A short time later we began to notice a black woman hiding and watching from between some cars.
 When Ben noticed her, he stopped playing and ran to her.
 Yes, it was his mother.
 He took her hand, walked her to my Mom and introduced her.
 The two mothers talked, while we continued to play.
 Ben’s mother was uncomfortable sitting on the bench with a white woman so she and Mom stood to talk.

 Having a lot of fun, time flew, and lunchtime arrived.
 My parents were forever packing a picnic lunch, usually fried chicken and pimento cheese sandwiches.
 Mom invited Ben’s entire family to stay and eat lunch with us.
 His mother was reluctant at first but, after my mom assured her we had plenty, she gave in and joined us.
 We enjoyed our picnic but could only wonder why Ben’s mother was was constantly looking around while we ate.
 She seemed nervous and to be watching for someone.